Some really great info has been coming out in the last couple days about Star…

 It’s natural to experience some down-time for a new attraction, but hopefully, with an extra month+ of time, the engineers in Disneyland have been able to learn from some of the mistakes and will be able to keep it running relatively efficiently.

 Once this happens and Disney gets a better grip on the guest flow, we hopefully will not have as big of a need for the virtual queue.

 What Time Does Rise of the Resistance Open in Disneyland?

-Looking ahead at the upcoming weeks, it looks like on most days Disneyland opens between 8:00 am and 9:00 am.
+Looking ahead at the upcoming weeks, it looks like on most days Disneyland opens at 9:00 am.
 Just because the Disneyland schedule says this right now, I wouldn’t say that’s written in stone.
 Just like Hollywood Studios has continued to change its opening hours, Disneyland can easily start to push up the openings in Disneyland by an hour or more if they want to.

 The best thing to do is to look at the official Disneyland Park Hours Schedule on their website and keep monitoring it before your trip.
 Things could change at the last moment, so plan your time accordingly.